Mirageinvo/2Q-cache/README.md

 # 2Q Cache and "Ideal" Cache

-In this project have been implemented and compared 2Q Cache and "Ideal" Cache(it has an array of requested pages before start).
+In this project have been implemented and compared 2Q Cache and "Ideal" Cache(it has an array of requested pages before it starts).
-The caches have been compared with GoogleBenchmark
+The caches have been compared with Google Benchmark

 ### To build the project the following is needed to be done: